Feeling that “I am not enough” has plagued me my ENTIRE life.

 “I am not smart enough.”

-I remember talking to a very wealthy and influential business man, who told himself the same story… “I am not enough” too!
+I remember talking to a client many years ago who was a very wealthy and influential business man, who told himself the same story… “I am not enough” too!
 This is so surprising because, to me, he looked like a big and strong man.
 We instinctively look at him in his fine clothes, and believe that he has it all.

 When the layers of his confidence costume were peeled away, one by one, we can see that he actually felt very small.
 It was also easy to see that his belief came out of a childhood pain.
 The worst part?
 Most of it was of his own doing – and he’s far from being the first to do this.